holtskinner/NeuralNetworks/README.md

 For the first attempt at image classification, I used the Keras Library on top of Tensor Flow to create a basic image classifier.
 This Convolutional Nueral Net contained 5 Layers: Convolution (with 32 filters 3*3 each), Max Pooling, Flattening, Fully Connected and Output (Also Fully Connected)

 Training this classifier took quite a while even on a high-equipment machine.
-The classifier was trained for 25 epochs on the dataset.
+The classifier was to be trained for 25 epochs on the dataset.
 Each Epoch took approximately 27 minutes to complete.
 I first had an issue of my laptop going into sleep mode and killing the process when the ssh connection went down.
 To avoid this, I found and utilized the Unix command `nohup` which prevents the program from quitting when the shell is exited.
+I then had an issue of accidentally killing the process myself when working on another experiment, so I reran the homemade algorithm with half the dataset and 5 epochs to get a proof of concept.

 ### Resnet50